enffinity/enffinity/README.md

 [greezy-bot](https://github.com/enffinity/greezy-bot) is a Open-Source Discord Bot made with discord.js

 ### Portofolio
-You can view my Portofolio [here](https://enffinity.github.io/portofolio.github.io), but keep in mind that I'm still working on it
+You can view my Portfolio [here](https://enffinity.github.io/portfolio/, but keep in mind that I'm still working on it

 ### Contact Me
 My Discord Username is **Meliodas#0524**, feel free to contact me! <br>